Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 ## Introduction

-*Unsupervised learning* is a machine learning technique in which the programmers do not need to supervise the model.
+*Unsupervised learning* is a machine learning technique in which developers don't need to supervise the model.
 Instead, it allows the model to work on its own to discover patterns and information that was previously undetected.
-It mainly deals with the unlabelled data, while supervised learning, as we remember, deals with labeled data.
+It mainly deals with the unlabeled data, while supervised learning, as we remember, deals with labeled data.

 | ![supervised_vs_unsupervised.jpg](../img/supervised_vs_unsupervised.jpg) |
 |:--:|